stevenjaycohen/fountain4vim/README.md

 ### Auto-Correct

-* Using a custom abbreviations file to auto-correct character names, etc
+* Using an abbreviations file for character names allows you to type `george` and have it correct to `GEORGE`, saving you needing to capitalize recuring characters
+* Like a standard abbreviations file, adding common misspellings works too

 ## Background